project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

 - Enter the initial password and follow the on-screen instructions.
 Choose **Install suggested plugin** and create an admin user

+- Go to **http://JENKINS_IP:8080/pluginManager/available** -> Search for 'Configuration as Code Plugin' and install the plugin without restart.

 > Don't run the following until above steps finished

 - Run the below commands on Jenkins server -